indocom/lumina/docs/after/registration1.md

 ### Next steps
 1. Students are required to change their default NUSNET password via the [NUS Password Portal](https://exchange.nus.edu.sg/passwordportal/)
 2. Prepare documents to apply [Student Pass](student-pass.md)

-### Frequently Asked Questions
-1. What to fill in the _Nomination of Local (Singapore-based) Representative Section_ if I do not have any relatives / friends living in Singapore?